cllmthvlln/The-Base-Network/README.md

 Base was publicly announced in February 2023.
 Base mainnet went live in August 2023.
 Base does not have its own token.
+Aerodrome Finance is the largest decentralized exchange (DEX) on Base.